 If left untreated, bunions can progress and become seriously inflamed and even increase your risk of related toe deformities, like hammertoes.
-Before your bunion worsens any further, schedule an exam with board-certified podiatrist Gina Bullock, DPM, at Broadway Foot and Ankle Clinic in Portland, Oregon.
+Before your bunion worsens any further, schedule an exam with one of our board-certified podiatrists at the Broadway Foot and Ankle Clinic in Portland, Oregon.
 Click on the online scheduler to request to book your bunion exam with the team or call the clinic directly.

 Bunions tend to affect men and women who have inherited faulty foot mechanics, like flat feet, or unstable joints.
 When you have these underlying issues, slipping into a pair of pointy or snug shoes on a daily basis forces your big toe to make room for itself, either on top or underneath of your smaller toes.

 Over time, your big toe gets used to its new position, and your toe joint starts to change shape.
 That’s why you notice that notorious bony bump developing on the base of your big toe.

 It’s not only toe crowding and foot mechanics that lead to bunions though.
 Your risk of bunions increases from:

 No matter what’s causing your bunions, it’s important to have them evaluated and treated early on before your toe becomes stiff and painful.